 Hoya Houseplant Not Growing

-Hoya plants are notoriously slow growers when grown as houseplants and are likely to grow much slower then other foliage houseplants, so if the plant looks healthy, then there is likely nothing wrong with your hoya.
+Hoya plants are notoriously slow growers when grown as houseplants and are likely to grow much slower than other foliage houseplants, so if the plant looks healthy, there is likely nothing wrong with your hoya.

 Hoyas are also likely to go dormant in Winter when grown indoors and not grow at all for months.